 - You don’t need a special playground

-- The only equipment you might need, but are not entirely necessary are: a pullup bar and maybe a pair of fixed parallel bars
+- The only equipment you might need is a pull-up bar and maybe a pair of fixed parallel bars

 - It is never closed as doing a workout usually requires a few feets of empty floor.
 You have that at home